OsirisTerje/blog.hermit.no/NetEndOfLife.md

 ![](https://github.com/OsirisTerje/osiristerje.github.io/blob/master/images/2019-11-06_17-10-12.jpg)

-Note that the only usable .Net Core version will be version 3.0 by the end of this year!
-The .Net Core 2.1 will be on LTS.
+Note that the only fully supported .Net Core version will be version 3.0 by the end of this year!
+The .Net Core 2.1 will be on LTS however.

 The [.Net Core Support Policy](https://dotnet.microsoft.com/platform/support/policy/dotnet-core) describes in more details how this works, also what release cadence they have right now.